Electric locomotive 2D2 9128 of the French State Railways.

 ■ Raised locomotive numbers

-■ Driver's cab and engine room lighting preinstalled; switchable in digital mode
+■ With switchable driver’s cab and machine room lighting in digital mode

 The parade line of the class 2D2 9100 was the “Ligne Impériale” - the imperial line which connected the French capital Paris with Lyon and Marseille on the Mediterranean coast.